TomCasavant/tomcasavant.github.io/content/blog/2026/2026-01-10/2026-01-03-ai-musings.md

 The point is, the fact that this journalist was using AI wasn’t something I was upset about.

 People who depend on AI often agree with me on many of those other points.
-Some AI skeptics might claim that by using AI, those people suddenly become climate-denying monopolists, and that’s just not something I see as true.
+Some AI skeptics might claim that by using AI, those people suddenly become climate-change-denying monopolists, and that’s just not something I see as true.
 My ethics-based concerns lie mainly with the AI companies themselves.

  ## Security and The AI Narrative
  (I tried to come up with a less inflamatory sounding label than "The AI Narrative" but failed, so please do not think of it as a more intense description than it is meant to be)